-Save Grace the Giant Sequoia
+Grace the Giant Sequoia

 Located at 5834 Woodlawn Ave N

-Redwoods like this one are well suited to our environment and sequester more carbon than any other species.
+The Giant Sequoia was the defining feature of this property.
+Trees like this one are well suited to our environment and sequester more carbon than any other species.
 There are fewer than 200 sequoias on private property in Seattle.

 Proposed Construction